In closing arguments, Trump Organization lawyers blame former CFO Allen Weisselberg

 They showed jurors transcripts from the trial and exhibits they said showed "Allen Weisselberg micromanaged Jeff McConney" and "Bender was either totally negligent, or he turned a blind eye."

-"We are here today for one reason, and one reason only, the greed of Mr. Allen Weisselberg," attorney Susan Necheles said Thursday.
-"Over nearly 40 years of service to three generations, he helped grow the Trump Organization into the company it is today, and along the way, he messed up.
-He got greedy.
-And once he started it got difficult for him to stop."
+"We are here today because of one reason, and one reason only, the greed of Allen Weisselberg," attorney Susan Necheles said Thursday.
+"Over nearly 40 years of service to three generations, from Fred to Donald to Don Junior and Eric.
+He helped grow the Trump Organization into the company that it is today.
+But, along the way, he messed up.
+He got greedy, and once he started, it was difficult for him to stop."

 Bender, who was called as a witness by defense attorneys, testified that after 40 years of working on Trump Organization and Trump family accounts, he and his firm "trusted Mr. Weisselberg," but still advised against certain practices that eventually became central to the criminal charges.